rajatroel/bot-files/README.md

  * The script will generate a QR code and open it directly on your screen via ZArchiver or your image viewer.
  * How to Scan the Code:
-   * Using a Second Phone: Open Telegram on your second device \rightarrow Settings \rightarrow Devices \rightarrow Link Desktop Device \rightarrow Scan the QR code displaying on your primary phone.
+   * Using a Second Phone: Open Telegram on your second device → Settings → Devices → Link Desktop Device → Scan the QR code displaying on your primary phone.
-   * Using One Phone: Take a quick screenshot of the QR code \rightarrow Send the image to another screen or friend \rightarrow Open Telegram on your phone \rightarrow Settings \rightarrow Devices \rightarrow Link Desktop Device \rightarrow Scan the screenshot.
+   * Using One Phone: Take a quick screenshot of the QR code → Send the image to another screen or friend → Open Telegram on your phone → Settings → Devices → Link Desktop Device → Scan the screenshot.
  * 2FA Cloud Password: If you have Two-Step Verification enabled, Termux will prompt:
    [!]
 2FA Cloud Password detected.
 Enter your password: